Understanding Your Pay Stub: All About YTD

 Calculating YTD is fairly straightforward if you know what to look for on your pay stub.
 Let’s take a look at how this is done.

-Step one: Gather the necessary information.
+Step One: Gather the necessary information.

 To calculate YTD as an employee, you’ll need to know: